What is it?

 previous year.
 The 18 per cent limit is subject to a dollar maximum.

 If contributions to an RRSP are less than the limit, the difference is called contribution room.
 For example, an investor with an annual RRSP contribution limit of $7,000 contributes only $2,000.
 The contribution room is $5,000 and can be carried forward for an unlimited time.
-For more information about RRSP contribution limits, visit the Canada Revenue Agency website.
+For more information about RRSP contribution limits, visit the Canada Revenue Agency websiteOpens a new website in a new window.